o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/debugging.md

 ## Restarting Asset Processor {#restart-asset-processor}

-You can restart Lumberyard Editor and Asset Processor\.
+You can restart O3DE Editor and Asset Processor\.
 Verify that only one instance of Asset Processor runs at the same time\.

 **To restart Asset Processor**

-1. Close Lumberyard Editor\.
+1. Close O3DE Editor\.

 1. In the Windows taskbar, right\-click Asset Processor, and choose **Quit** or press **Ctrl\+Q**\.